Colorado chipmunk: Description

+Habitat

+The Colorado chipmunk primarily occupies coniferous forests in the Southern Rocky Mountains.
+In northeastern Colorado, the Colorado chipmunk's range is strictly bounded by competition with the higher-elevation Uinta chipmunk and it predominately occurs in open woodlands between 1500 m and 2100 m.
+In southern Colorado, where Uinta chipmunks are absent, the Colorado chipmunk occurs in montane forests and meadows up to 3200 m.

+The isolated populations of Colorado chipmunks which occur in the Oscura mountains and Organ mountains exhibit distinct habitat preferences from northern populations.
+Oscura mountain Colorado chipmunks are closely associated with old-growth pinyon-juniper woodland.
+In the Organ Mountains, chipmunks depend on the cool micro-climates created by arroyos.

 Diet

 Their diet consists of seeds, berries, flowers and insects.
-They like to collect food in the fall and cache it for the winter.
+Mountain mahogany, prickly-pear, juniper berries, currants, wild cherries, and snowberry are major food sources.
+Colorado chipmunks are not active above ground during the winter, instead relying on underground food caches it gathers during the fall.

 Reproduction

 Depending on the elevation at which the chipmunk is found, it may range from 1-2 litters.
 Most commonly copulation occurs in the spring when the chipmunks emerge from their burrows.
 The females are only receptive of males for a couple of days after emerging from the burrow.
 About a month after copulation, the female will give birth to a litter that may have anywhere between 5-8 altricial young.
 Within 40–50 days they will be weaned from their mother.